oweitman/squeezelite-bluetooth/README.md

 sudo pip3 install dbus-python
 ```

-if the installation of dbus-python fails in case of missing DBUS-1 then you have to unstall another library and try again
+if the installation of dbus-python fails in case of missing DBUS-1 then you have to install another library and try again

 ```bash
 sudo apt-get install libdbus-glib-1-dev